thebruce/molotov/README.md

 // in your .molotov.json file you allow other module writers
 // to use or extend your plugins with their cocktail classes.

-module.exports = const molotov = class extends Molotov {
+module.exports = class extends Molotov {
   constructor() {
     super(molotovPath, molotovNameSpace, supers, plugins);
   }